daor95/book-exercise-docs/labmodule08/README-GDA.md

 A convenience method, `setDataMessageListener`, was added to allow reconfiguration of the listener reference if needed.
 Additionally, methods to start and stop the CoAP server were implemented, including logic to trace messages via the `MessageTracer` interceptor and to handle exceptions.
 Integration with the **DeviceDataManager** class was completed by introducing a configuration flag (`enableCoapServer`) that enables or disables CoAP server support based on the properties defined in `PiotConfig.props`.
 Conditional logic was added to the `initManager()`, `startManager()`, and `stopManager()` methods to initialize and control the lifecycle of the CoAP server accordingly.
 A class-scoped instance of `CoapServerGateway` was instantiated and managed within `DeviceDataManager` when CoAP functionality is enabled.

+- PIOT-GDA-08-002: Two new CoAP resource handler classes, **UpdateSystemPerformanceResourceHandler** and **UpdateTelemetryResourceHandler**, were created and implemented within the `programmingtheiot.gda.connection.handlers` package.
+These classes were modeled after the provided `GenericCoapResourceHandler` and extend the `CoapResource` class from the Eclipse Californium CoAP library.
+Each class includes a one-argument constructor that accepts a resource name, which is passed to the superclass, and a class-scoped variable to store a reference to an `IDataMessageListener`.
+A `setDataMessageListener` method was implemented in both classes to allow message callbacks to the `DeviceDataManager`.
+All four CoAP methods—`handleGET`, `handlePUT`, `handlePOST`, and `handleDELETE`—were overridden in both handler classes.
+For initial testing, each method logs a message and sends an appropriate response to the client using the `CoapExchange` object.
+The primary logic was focused on the `handlePUT` method, which receives and logs the payload, accepts the request, and attempts to parse the incoming JSON string into either a `SystemPerformanceData` or `SensorData` object.
+Upon successful parsing, the data is forwarded to the `DeviceDataManager` via the `dataMsgListener`, and a `CHANGED` response is returned.
+In the event of a failure, appropriate fallback response codes (`BAD_REQUEST`, `CONTINUE`, etc.) are used, and exceptions are logged for debugging.

 ### Code Repository and Branch